ibm-cloud-docs/AnalyticsEngine/parquet-encryption-serverless.md

 6. By default, the main Parquet metadata module (the file footer) is encrypted to hide the file schema and list of sensitive columns.
 However, you can choose not to encrypt the file footers  in order to enable legacy readers (such as other Spark  distributions that don't yet support Parquet encryption) to read the unencrypted columns in the encrypted files.
 7. Encryption keys can be managed in one of two ways:

     - Directly by your application.
-See [Key management by application](/docs/AnalyticsEngine?topic=AnalyticsEngine-key-management-application-serverless){: new_window}.
+See [Key management by application](/docs/AnalyticsEngine?topic=AnalyticsEngine-key-management-application-serverless){: external}.
     - By {{site.data.keyword.keymanagementservicefull}}, a centralized key management system (KMS) for generating, managing, and destroying encryption keys used by {{site.data.keyword.iae_full_notm}}.
-See [Key management by Key Protect](/docs/AnalyticsEngine?topic=AnalyticsEngine-key-management-key-protect-serverless){: new_window}.
+See [Key management by Key Protect](/docs/AnalyticsEngine?topic=AnalyticsEngine-key-management-key-protect-serverless){: {: external}}.

     {{site.data.keyword.keymanagementservicefull}} helps you manage your encrypted keys by aligning with {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) roles.